Skip to Content

 Healthy hair stands up to heat far better than fragile hair.
 If you want the best results, it’s good to opt for weekly treatments.

-You can do hot oil treatments, deep conditioning masks, or bonding treatments.
+You can do hot oil treatments, deep conditioning masks for moisture, or bond-building treatments to repair the hair’s internal structure.
 It’s all about personal preference and what works best for you.

 Ultimately, you just want to make sure that your hair is as healthy as possible.